ai-cfia/membrane-backend/README.md

 ## Setting Up a Quart Application
+>**Note:** If you're using a `devcontainer`, the steps involving virtual environments are not necessary.
+However, for developers not using `devcontainer`, the virtual environment setup remains relevant.

 Follow the instructions below to set up a Quart application in your environment:

+### Setting Up a Quart Application (Without DevContainer)

 ### 1. Check Pip Version: